 Ask Better Questions…

-Vinod Rajasekaran, co-founder of Impact Hub Ottawa, came to speak at my organization’s AGM this year.
-He was sharing a story about his daughter and how he kept trying to show her how to do various different things – thinking, with good intention, that he was teaching her how the world works.
-He eventually realized that she wasn’t looking for him to bring her answers – she was exploring.
-And he said something so powerful – that instead of focusing on the answers we need to start exploring the questions.
-We need to start asking for better questions for tomorrow.
+Vinod Rajasekaran, co-founder of Impact Hub Ottawa, came to speak at the Pillar Nonproft Network AGM one year.
+He was sharing a story about his daughter and how he kept trying to show her how to do various different tasks – thinking, with good intention, that he was teaching her how the world works.
+He eventually realized that she wasn’t looking for him to bring her answers – she was simply exploring.
+And he said something so powerful – instead of focusing on the answers for today, we need to start exploring the questions for tomorrow.
+And we need to start asking better questions.

 I feel very excited about this new chapter of my life.
 I’m excited about naming the less glamorous pieces of me, I’m excited about trying to put these 5 ideas into practice in my everyday life and I cannot wait to share with you what I learn from the magical humans around me.